BilhaNanetia/phase-4-final-project/README.md

 ```
 ## Usage
 - In the web browser, start by creating an account by signing in
+- Click on the RecipeList in the navbar to browse recipes and create new ones
-- Browse recipes, create new ones or  search for recipes
+- Click on the Search in the navbar to search for recipes
 - Comment on other recipes and view other people's comments on different recipes
+- Click on Profile in the navbar to view your profile
-- Manage your profile
+- Click on Edit Profile to manage your profile
+- Click on the About use to view details about this application
+- Click on logout to log out of the application
 ## API Endpoints
 - Recipes
     - GET /recipes: Retrieve all recipes